lazyppl-team/lazyppl/README.md

 ``stack run wiener-exe`` or ``stack run regression-exe`` or ``stack run clustering-exe``, or explore with ``stack ghci``.

 For the Gaussian process example, the `hmatrix` library requires the GSL, BLAS and LAPACK development packages.
 On Ubuntu, you can install them with `sudo apt-get install libgsl0-dev liblapack-dev`.

+### Contributing

+The core of the library can be found in `src/LazyPPL.hs` and some useful, common, and interesting distributions can be found in `src/Distr.hs` and `src/Distr/`.

+* `src/LazyPPL.hs` contains a likelihood-weighted importance sampling algorithm (`lwis`) and a Metropolis-Hastings algorithm, together with the basic monads.
+There are two monads, `Prob` and `Meas`.
+    * `Prob` is to be thought of as an affine monad of probability measures.
+It comes with various predefined probability distributions such as `uniform` (in `src/LazyPPL.hs`), `normal`, `exponential`, `beta`, `poisson`, `dirichlet`, `iid`, etc (in `src/Distr.hs`).
+    * `Meas` is to be thought of as a non-affine monad of unnormalized measures.
+It provides an interface using `sample` (which draws from a `Prob`) and `score` (which multiplies the current trace by a given likelihood weight).
+    * Our first Metropolis Hastings algorithm `mh` takes as an argument a probability `p` of changing any given site of the rose tree of random seeds.
+This is different from single-site MH (which picks exactly one site to change each step) and multi-site MH (which changes all sites at each step).
+The reason for this is that, in the lazy setting, we cannot explore how many active sites there are without triggering more computation (which would require a lot of Haskell hacking).
+We can approximate single-site MH by putting `p=1/num_sites` and recover multi-site MH by putting `p=1`.
+	* A second Metropolis Hastings algorithm `mh1` implements a single-site proposal kernel by inspecting the Haskell heap.
+    * A key implementation idea is that the underlying sample space is `Tree`, which comprises a lazy tree of `Double`s that is infinitely wide and infinitely deep.
+Informally, at any moment, if you need some unknown or lazy amount of randomness, you can target just one branch of the tree, without worrying about affecting the other branches.
+That branch will itself be a `Tree`, so this can all happen recursively without any problems.
+* `src/Distr.hs` contains common distributions such as, among others, the normal, exponential, gamma, dirichlet distributions.
+We find that Haskell types are quite illuminating to construct sophisticated distributions.
+For example, abstract types capture some essence of exchangeability, for example:
+    * in the Chinese Restaurant Process, `newCustomer :: Restaurant -> Prob Table` (`src/Distr/DirichletP.hs`);
+    * in the Indian Buffet Process, `newCustomer :: Restaurant -> Prob [Dish]` (`src/Distr/IBP.hs`).

+The rest of the files in the `src/` directory consists of various examples of probabilistic models that we can write using our library.

+### Writing your own probabilistic models

+If you write your own Haskell module, add it to `package.yaml` first (remembering to change the `main:` and `-main-is` parts accordingly), and then execute `stack run` or `stack ghci` as needed.

+For example, if the module is named `ReviewerTest` (saved as `src/ReviewerTest.hs`), you will need to add the following to `package.yaml`:

+    reviewertest-exe:
+      main:                ReviewerTest.hs
+      source-dirs:         src
+      ghc-options:
+      - -threaded
+      - -rtsopts
+      - -with-rtsopts=-N
+      - -main-is ReviewerTest
+      dependencies:
+      - lazyppl

+Then run it with `stack run reviewertest-exe` or open it up in the REPL using `stack ghci src/ReviewerTest.hs`.